Azure/azure-dev/templates/todo/projects/nodejs-mongo-aks/README.md

 - **Azure Developer Configuration**: An `azure.yaml` file located in the root that ties the application source code to the Azure services defined in your "infrastructure as code" files.
 - **GitHub Actions**: A sample GitHub action file is located in the `.github/workflows` folder.
 - **VS Code Configuration**: All VS Code configuration to run and debug the application is located in the `.vscode` folder.
+- **K8s Deployment Manifests**: All k8s manifest files to for deployment, services and ingress within the `manifests` folder or each service

 ### Azure Subscription